GeotrekCE/Geotrek-admin/docs/install/import.rst

     You can't chose for each choice which set of category you want to unset structures, it will happen for all categories

-Firstly, if a categroy is linked to a structure, it creates the same category but with no structure associated.
+Firstly, if a category is linked to a structure, it creates the same category but with no structure associated.
 Secondly, every element with this old category gets assigned to this new category.
 Finally all old categories are removed.